ZK-NEQ. de Havilland Canada DHC-8-314B. c/n 397.

 Departed Calgary on the ferry flight to New Zealand - May 02, 2000

 Arrived Christchurch on completion of the ferry flight - May 06, 2000

 Ferry route: Calgary - Anchorage - Petropavlovsk/Kamchatsky - Osaka - Saipan - Honiara -

 Norfolk Island - Christchurch

-Operated first revenue service Christchurch - Dunedin in all-white livery as AN625 - March 13, 2000
+Operated its first revenue service Christchurch - Dunedin in an all-white livery as AN625 - March 13, 2000

 Repainted into the Ansett New Zealand livery - July 28, 2000

 This was the last new aircraft to enter service with Ansett New Zealand before it ceased operations

 Repainted into the Qantas New Zealand livery - August 04, 2000

 Tasman Pacific Airlines of NZ began operating as Qantas New Zealand - September 04, 2000

 The aircraft was placed in open storage at Christchurch - April 21, 2001

 Registered to Bombardier Capital Inc, Auckland - June 22, 2001

 Leased to Origin Pacific Airways Ltd, Nelson as the registered operator - July 13, 2001

-Operated first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001
+Operated its first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001

 Repainted into the Origin Pacific livery

-Returned to Bombardier Capital on termination of the lease - August 20, 2002
+Returned to Bombardier Capital at the end of the lease - August 20, 2002

 Cancelled from the New Zealand Aircraft Register - August 20, 2002